 Your relationship with your tutors and department changes at postgraduate level – rather than being taught ‘to’ at undergraduate level, as a postgraduate you’ll work with faculty.

-- A chance to make contacts and network with experts in your field as you establish your own specialism and get known in your own right.
+- make contacts and network with experts in your field as you establish your own specialism and get known in your own right.

 Decided that you’d like a new challenge?
 Some courses are specifically designed for non-cognates as conversion courses, providing an intensive academic gateway into a new specialism.

 A popular example is the graduate diploma in law (GDL).
-The 12-month course is designed for graduates without a law degree as an equivalent to having completed a three-year law degree.
+The 12-month course is designed for graduates without a law degree as an equivalent to having completed a 3-year law degree.